 6. Reporting Incidents

-If you are subject to unacceptable behavior, notice that someone else is being subject to unacceptable behavior, or have any other concerns, please notify a member of the Community Affairs Team as soon as possible.
-If you do not know who these members are, ask any event organizer or volunteer for help.
-You may also email email@example.com to report an incident if you prefer.
+If you are subject to unacceptable behavior, notice that someone else is being subject to unacceptable behavior, or have any other concerns, please notify a member of the SoC committee as soon as possible.